JasmeetSinghBali/Book-Keeper-JSystems/sketch_blueprint_dev/tech_stack_and_dev_logs.md

 - QR Code Based Authenticator for MFA
 - cloudinary (media[images/videos] cloud hosting) https://console.cloudinary.com/users/login
 - for geolocation & reverse geocoding https://www.bigdatacloud.com/
+- opentelemetry for tracing & instrumentation of prisma queries and trpc mutations & queries note- automatic instrumentation cannot be established for trpc right now as their is no supported instrumentation library for trpc reff: https://opentelemetry.io/registry/?component=instrumentation

+- ✨ dockerized jaeger for visualization of traces, can be activate by uncommenting the jaegerExporter and commenting out the consoleExporter lines in opentelemetry.tracing.ts in utils of this project.

+                docker-compose up -f docker-compose.yaml -f docker-compose.jaeger.yaml up -d
+                # access jaeger UI at
+                localhost:16686

 ---